 The topic or subject will be praised and highly regarded throughout the poem.
 This type of poem is a form of praise and pride for the topic that has been chosen.
 For instance, one may write an ode to their spouse, to their dog, or even to a more abstract center, like an idea or a feeling.

 There is no rule that dictates what exactly an ode poem has to be written about to be considered as such.
-However, the poem must be in favor of the subject, and must hold the subject in high regard and praise them as such.
-Ode poems are positive in that regard, and thus are a strong form of praise and tribute.
+However, the poem must favor the subject and hold the subject in high regard and praise them as such.
+Ode poems are positive in that regard and thus are a strong form of praise and tribute.

 Intimations of Immortality